The Best RN-to-MSN Programs (No BSN Required) of 2025

 Nurse smiling at computer deskCredit: AJ_Watt / E+ / Getty Images

-These specialized bridge programs allow you to bypass a bachelor of science in nursing (BSN) and streamline your path to a graduate-level nursing degree.
+RN-to-MSN bridge programs streamline your path to a graduate degree in nursing and help save you time and money in the process.
 We’ve identified and ranked the nation’s top RN-to-MSN programs to help you make the best decision for your nursing career.

 Popular Online MSN Programs